 How do I apply?

 The first step is to educate yourself and the prospective student about Chinquapin.
 You may call the office at (281) 426-5551 to request materials, schedule a tour, or register for an upcoming test.
 We also offer presentations at schools.
 In order to schedule a presentation, please call our office or speak to your principal.

 Do I have to register for the entrance exam?

-Yes, if you wish to go through the admissions process, you must call the office at (281) 426-5551 in order to reserve a spot for testing.
-We recommend you do this well in advance of the testing date as our spots do fill up several weeks before the exam.
+Yes, if you wish to go through the admissions process, you must call the office at (281) 426-5551 to reserve a spot for testing.
+We recommend you do this well in advance of the testing date, as our spots do fill up several weeks before the exam.